himanshu-daga/Webster/README.md

 ## Synopsis

 **Webster** is your personal collection of every html element, with various css styles for it.
-These pieces of codes would be very helpful while making any website, editing a template,developing your own website from scratch or any other frontend related work as, these can be directly used by you or anyone else in your code.
+These pieces of codes would be very helpful while making any website, editing a template,developing your own website from scratch or any other frontend related work on your website, these can be directly used by you or anyone else in your code.

 ## Motivation
 The code snippets from here can be directly used by anyone.
-Especially for beginners, it will be a great way to learn contributing in a community.
+Especially for beginners, it will be a very good way to learn contributing in a community.
-Contributing here is easy, you just need to have basics of HTML and CSS and you are ready to go!
+Contributing here is easy, you just need to have basics of HTML and CSS and you are ready to go!!!!!!

 ## Contribution guidelines
 It is simple.
 Just make something like sample1 directory in forms.